Pennsylvania firing vendor that mishandled virus data

 The pace of vaccinations has been slowing for weeks, with most people eager to get the shot already having done so.
 Health Department data provided to The Associated Press shows Pennsylvania ordered only about a quarter of the vaccine doses to which it was entitled last week, signaling a steep drop-off in demand.

-“From here on in, each shot is going to be hard-earned, and that’s not a challenge we’re going to shy away from,” said Beam, the health secretary.
+“From here on in, each shot is going to be hard-earned, and that’s not a challenge we’re going to shy away from,” Beam said.

 She cited the importance of community organizations to help identify vaccine-hesitant people and persuade them to get the shot.